I have a confession to make! Yes, another one. I didn’t know how to make butter.

-If you fancy making some delicious soda bread to go with the butter, why don’t you try out my recipe for cheese, apple and sundried tomato soda bread that I made for Nature’s Path.
-You can find that recipe here.
+If you fancy making some delicious soda bread to go with the butter, why don’t you try out my recipe for gluten free cheese and sundried tomato soda bread.
 Instead of using the milk and cider vinegar in my recipe, use up your butter milk from making the butter – that is what the clever chefs at River Cottage told us to do!

 - Pinch salt

 - Finely chopped herbs of choice spices or garlic

 Beat the double cream with a balloon whisk or electric whisk unti it thickens

 Continue beating with a spatula until the mixture separates into solids and liquid

 Squeeze the liquid out of the solids using your hands, then transfer the solids to a bowl of cold water